chabanovsky/growth-app/README.md

 10. Execute `python growth_app.py --load_sites`.
 This command loads 'site_conf.json' and fills the Site database table.
 11. Execute `python growth_app.py --load_activities`.
 This command loads activities and activists from activities_conf.json.

 This was it.
 Now it should work.
+If it does not, please ping @NicolasChabanovsky in [The Terminal](https://chat.stackexchange.com/rooms/84778/the-terminal).